Asset Report

 • Understand project economics and its expected competitiveness

-The Arctic LNG-2 project will be located offshore near the remote Gydan Peninsula in northern West Siberia.
+The Arctic LNG-2 is an integrated project located offshore near the remote Gydan Peninsula in northern West Siberia.
 The three-train project's planned capacity is 19.8 mmtpa.
 This is the second large-scale LNG project led by NOVATEK, after Yamal LNG.
-The project envisages building an LNG plant on three gravity-based structures (GBS) in the Ob Bay.
-LNG and condensate storage will be located within the hull of the structures.Initially, Saipem was chosen to work as a sub-contractor in the ...
+The project envisages building an LNG plant on three gravity-based structures (GBS) in the Ob Bay with the LNG and condensate storage located within the hull of the structures.Initially, Saipem was chosen to work as a sub-contractor in the ...

 Table of contents